SoummoSinghoRoy/shopproduct-listing-app/Readme.md

 19. All products page for shop owner functionality, template design done.
 20. model fields/ schema indexing & weights sets done. product item name search query functionality done.
 21. All products + single product get api done.
+22. now general visitor can show all products.

 #### What i learned to do this project -